rexstjohn/arduino-restclient/README.md

 # RestClient for Arduino

-HTTP Request library for Arduino and the Ethernet shield.
+HTTP Request library for Arduino and the WiFi shield.

 # Install